-All registered and functioning broiler flocks on both Malta and Gozo are included in the national control programme, irrespective of the capacity.
+All registered and functioning layer flocks as described in the NCP, on both Malta and Gozo, are sampled.

-The CA, to date, has been carrying out the majority of sampling described in point 2.1 of the Annex of Commission Regulation (EC) No 517/2011, this means that the CA carries out both official and non-official sampling of most layer farms.
+The CA, to date, has been carrying out the majority of sampling described in point 2.1 of the Annex of Commission Regulation (EC) No 517/2011, this means that the CA carries out both official and nonofficial sampling of most layer farms.
 Official Samples to be taken are in accordance to Annex point 2.1 (a) to (e) of CR No. 517/2011.